-There is no other material information in regards to the Group's business and performance that has not be included above.
+There is no other material information in regards to the Group's business and performance that has not been included above.
+For commentary on the effects of COVID-19 see subsequent event note.

 Board and Senior Executives

 Watford maintains an effective system of governance, which provides for sound and prudent management of the integrated operations.
 Watford has designed its system of governance to achieve an adequately transparent organizational structure that has well-defined, clear, consistent and documented lines of responsibility across the Group as well as ensuring personnel have the skills, knowledge and expertise necessary to properly discharge their assigned responsibilities.
 This allows Watford to establish and maintain processes to achieve effective internal reporting and communication of information at all relevant levels within the integrated operations.